How to Move Songs from iPhone to iTunes

 5. On the target iPhone, choose 'Accept' to receive the pics and wait for the transfer to complete so you can view the items on your new iPhone.

-If you're tired of the annoying message saying that your iCloud storage is not enough for your data, the above-mentioned methods can give you a hand to transfer photos from iPhone to iPhone without using iCloud.
+If you're tired of the annoying message saying that your iCloud storage is full, the above-mentioned methods can give you a hand to transfer photos from iPhone to iPhone without using iCloud.
 Pick a method that you think most useful and give it a try!